 How to write a click-worthy Pin title on Pinterest?

-If someone asked me what the most important aspect of a pin is, I would say the pin image is the most crucial part of a pin, followed closely by the Pin title.
+If someone asked me about the most important aspect of a Pin, I’d say the Pin image takes the top spot, closely followed by the Pin title

-A Pin title not only serves as a critical place to insert relevant keywords for optimizing your Pin for Pinterest SEO, but it is also something the user interacts with before clicking on a Pin.
+A Pin title serves two essential purposes: it’s the perfect place to insert relevant keywords for Pinterest SEO, and it’s what users interact with before deciding to click on a Pin.

 Pin-User Interaction Process

-A pin title is more than just grabbing a reader’s attention.
-Writing a good pin title also means including enough keywords to rank high on the Pinterest search page.
+A Pin title is more than just about grabbing attention; it must also include enough keywords to rank high on Pinterest’s search page.

 So, how long should a Pin title be?